Azure/Cognitive-RecommendationsAPI-DynamicsAX2012R3-Samples/README.md

 This repo contains samples that demonstrate the Microsoft Cognitive Services Recommendations API integration in Microsoft Dynamics AX
 2012 R3.
-The integration was shipped as part of the Cumulative Update 12 of Microsoft Dynamics AX 2012 R3.
-Details of changes in CU 12 can be found here https://mbs.microsoft.com/Files/public/CS/AX2012R3/WhatsNewinAX2012R3CU12.pdf.
+The integration was shipped as part of the Cortana Intelligence services management feature in the Cumulative Update 12 of Microsoft Dynamics AX 2012 R3.
+Details of changes in CU 12 can be found here - https://mbs.microsoft.com/Files/public/CS/AX2012R3/WhatsNewinAX2012R3CU12.pdf.

 The Cortana Intelligence services management feature is described in detail by the whitepaper https://mbs.microsoft.com/Files/public/CS/AX2012R3/WhitepaperCortanaintelligenceservicesmanagementinAX2012R3.pdf